emreirtem/car-db-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.evplatform.ev-platform-api' is invalid and this project uses 'com.evplatform.ev_platform_api' instead.
+* The original package name 'com.evplatform.ev-platform-api' is invalid and this project uses 'com.evplatform.api' instead.

 # Getting Started